 Doses greater than 2,500 lipase units/kg of body weight per meal (or greater than 10,000 lipase units/kg of body weight per day) should be used with caution and only if they are documented to be effective by 3-day fecal fat measures that indicate a significantly improved coefficient of fat absorption.
 Patients receiving higher doses than 6,000 lipase units/kg of body weight per meal should be examined and the dosage either immediately decreased or titrated downward to a lower range.

 Care should be taken to ensure that no drug is retained in the mouth.
 ULTRESA should not be crushed or chewed or mixed in foods having a pH greater than 4.5.
-These actions can disrupt the protective enteric coating resulting in early release of enzymes, irritation of oral mucosa, and/or loss of enzyme activity [see DOSAGE AND ADMINISTRATION and PATIENT INFORMATION] For patients who are unable to swallow intact capsules, the contents may be sprinkled on applesauce, yogurt and other acidic soft food with pH 4.5 or less.
+These actions can disrupt the protective enteric coating resulting in early release of enzymes, irritation of oral mucosa, and/or loss of enzyme activity [see DOSAGE AND ADMINISTRATION and Patient Counseling Information] For patients who are unable to swallow intact capsules, the contents may be sprinkled on soft acidic food with pH 4.5 or less such as applesauce or yogurt.
 The ULTRESA-soft food mixture should be swallowed immediately and followed with water or juice to ensure complete ingestion.

 Caution should be exercised when prescribing ULTRESA to patients with gout, renal impairment, or hyperuricemia.
 Porcine-derived pancreatic enzyme products contain purines that may increase blood uric acid levels.

 Potential For Viral Exposure From The Product Source